ILIAS-eLearning/ILIAS/tests/README.md

 <a name="solid"></a>
 #### SOLID
-"Robert C. Martin gathered five principles for object-oriented class design" [1, Location 3101], for building maintainable object oriented system.
+"Robert C. Martin gathered five principles for object-oriented class design" [1, Chap.
+9], for building maintainable object oriented system.

 <a name="single-responsibility-principle-srp"></a>
 ##### Single Responsibility Principle (SRP)